Recap: Avatar: The Last Airbender "The Avatar State"

 Despite Zuko's best efforts, he is unable to overcome Azula.
 Before the princess can finish him off with lightning, Iroh redirects the bolt and knocks his niece into the water.
 He and Zuko take this chance to escape.

 Back at the base, General Fong is elated and unburies Katara.
-However, The Avatar State still perceives a threat to Aang and levels half the fortress with a single earthbending attack to neutralize it, hurting many of the soldiers.
+However, The Avatar State still perceives a threat to Aang and levels half the fortress with a single earthbending attack in order to neutralize it, hurting many of the soldiers.

 While the Avatar State has control, Avatar Roku contacts him, and tells the secret behind the Avatar State.